 Offerpad represents the true ibuyer philosophy.
 They literally buy your home from you outright then sell it at a profit.
 You’ll be getting less than full value for your property because that’s how they make money.
 Buy low and sell high.

 Redfin is a real estate company that in the beginning was hostile to the real estate business.
 They bragged that they were going to change the way people did real estate by upending the traditional model.
 The ambitious plan didn’t work out quite as dramatically as they prophesized and in the end they were just another discount brokerage.
 Redfin Now is an extension of the original company that will make offers and buy homes outright for resell.

-Recently Zillow has ventured into the ibuyer space positioning itself for whatever happens in the future.
-Zillow is basically playing both sides of the fence, a very good and safe move.
+Recently Zillow has ventured into the ibuyer space, positioning itself for whatever happens in the future.
+Zillow is playing both sides of the fence, a very good move.
 Again Zillow swears they are only testing the iBuyer path and agents have nothing to worry about but whichever way the business shifts Zillow will be ready.
-Zillow is truly the 800 pound gorilla in the new real estate paradigm.
+Zillow is truly the 800-pound gorilla in the new real estate paradigm.

 Discount brokers are just what they sound like.
 Some discount brokerages use a flat fee model.
 They presumably offer real estate services cheaper than mainstream brokerages.
 They’ve been around forever but recently have been trying to differentiate themselves into something unique and new with complicated pricing structures.

 Purple bricks makes money by charging a flat upfront fee and then the remainder being paid after the house sells.
 If the house doesn’t sell the upfront fee is non refundable.
 It still costs between $8,000 and $10,000 to sell a home through purple bricks but can be less expensive than using a traditional brokerage.
 The problem with this model is the nonrefundable upfront fee.
 Purple Bricks is a UK company that tried and failed in the US and Australia.